katistix/katistix/README.md

 # 💫About Me :
 🔍 High School student from Romania 🇷🇴

-📦 Currently working on: Box Package Manager (BPM)
+📦 Currently working on: Box Package Manager (BPM) and Box Shell

 ⚡ Life goal: Make projects that have a real impact on the world